Support Inland Empire

 Workers are demanding a $5 increase in pay, improved health and safety standards and an end to retaliation at the warehouse.

-These Amazon workers are leading a local movement to demand higher standards from Amazon, the region’s and California’s largest private sector employer.
+Inland Empire Amazon Workers United is leading a local movement to demand higher standards from Amazon, the region’s and California’s largest private sector employer.

 About the WWRC